Key takeaways

 The Pressure Question

-Novak Djokovic has won more Grand Slam singles titles than any tennis player in history — 24 at the time of writing, across all four major tournaments.
-He is also among the most open athletes in professional sport about the role breathwork plays in his game.
-Not general fitness — not conditioning or training load — but the specific, deliberate act of controlling his breath in the moments that matter most.
+Novak Djokovic is one of the most accomplished tennis players in history, and one of the most open athletes in professional sport about the role breathwork plays in his game.
+Not general fitness.
+Not conditioning load.
+The specific, deliberate act of controlling his breath between points, in tiebreaks, and mid-match.

-What Djokovic is describing is a skill most athletes leave undeveloped.
-Not lung capacity.
-Not cardiovascular fitness.
-The ability to use breath as an active tool — a way to modulate the nervous system response in real time, during the highest-pressure moments of competition.
-He has spoken extensively about using deliberate breathing between points, in tiebreaks, and mid-match to reset his emotional state and return to focus.
-[1] He has collaborated with Wim Hof — the Dutch extreme athlete who systematized what is now widely known as power breathing: repeated rounds of forceful, rhythmic breathing followed by a breath retention.
-[2] But Djokovic's day-to-day application is simpler than the full method: in moments of tension, conscious breathing is a reset switch.
+What Djokovic is describing is a skill most athletes leave undeveloped: the ability to modulate the nervous system in real time.
+He has spoken extensively about using deliberate breathing to reset his emotional state and return to focus.
+[2] He has also collaborated with Wim Hof — the Dutch extreme athlete who systematized what is now widely known as power breathing: repeated rounds of forceful, rhythmic breathing followed by a breath retention.
+[3] But Djokovic's day-to-day application is simpler than the full method.
+In a pressure moment, conscious breathing gives him a reset switch.

 The science